seznam/SuperiorMySqlpp/README.md

 psReadValues("SELECT ...
 FROM ...", connection, arg1, arg2);
 ```
 Note: This function is made only for reading single row.
 In case you are reading more than one row,
-an *UnexpectedMultipleRowsError* exception is thrown.
+an *UnexpectedRowCountError* exception is thrown.

 ## RowStreamAdapter
 Syntactic sugar is provided for extracting values from `Row` using a familiar stream operator.